 Amanda Nickerson is a professor and director of the Alberti Center for Bullying Abuse Prevention at the University at Buffalo, the State University of New York.
-Dr. Nickerson’s research focuses on school violence and bullying, and how educators, parents, and peers can build social-emotional strengths of youth.
-She has published more than 65 journal articles and book chapters, written 4 books, and conducted over 250 professional presentations.
+Dr. Nickerson’s research focuses on school crisis prevention and intervention, with a particular focus on bullying and other forms of violence and abuse.
+She also has expertise on positive school climate, parent and peer relationships, and promoting social-emotional strengths of youth.
+She has published more than 130 journal articles and book chapters, written/edited 5 books, and conducted over 350 professional presentations.
 Dr. Nickerson is a licensed psychologist, a nationally certified school psychologist, and a fellow of the American Psychological Association.
 She is Coordinator of Research for the National Association of School Psychologists (NASP) School Safety and Crisis Prevention Committee and an author of the PREPaRE School Crisis Prevention and Intervention training curriculum.
-Dr. Nickerson has served as associate editor of the Journal of School Violence and is a member of the executive board of the New York Association of School Psychologists.

 In this newly updated workshop, participants will learn how to establish and sustain comprehensive school safety and crisis prevention and preparedness efforts.
 With updated research and strategies, this workshop makes a clearer connection between ongoing school safety and crisis preparedness.
 It also emphasizes the unique needs and functions of school teams and the steps involved in developing these teams, including a model that integrates school personnel and community provider roles.
 The PREPaRE model builds on existing personnel, resources and programs, and can be adapted to individual school needs and size.
 Finally, the workshop explores how to prepare for school crises by developing, exercising, and evaluating safety and crisis plans.
 This workshop is an excellent course for mental health and educational professionals working at all grade levels in your district that help establish a safe school climate and respond to crises.